General

 do the saddles feel different when the specs show

-feeling twisted?
+a ride?
 Does this mean you can only ride a

 used broken-in saddle?